joestubbs/coe379L-sp25/docs/unit04/hands_on_transformers.rst

     :width: 700px
     :align: center

-    The model card for the the ``Helsinki-NLP/opus-mt-es-en`` model.
+    The model card for the the ``facebook/nllb-200-distilled-600M`` model.

-This particular model card doesn't have a lot of information on it, but it does include the performance of this model on different *benchmarks*.
+This particular model card includes information such as the number of parameters, intended use, and the performance of the model on different *benchmarks*.
 More about benchmarks in a future lecture.

 On the Files and Versions tab, we can see the actual physical files associated with the model.
 On the HuggingFace Hub, models are just git repositories containing files.
-Note that the actual serialized model has been made available for both pytorch and tensorflow (the ``pytorch_model.bin`` and ``tf_model.h5`` files, respectively).
+Note that the actual serialized model has been made available for both pytorch (the ``pytorch_model.bin`` file) and there is information about the tokenizer it uses (the ``tokenizer_config.json`` file).
 We also see the README.md file which is the model's model card.

 .. figure:: ./images/HF_Hub_files.png
     :width: 700px
     :align: center

-    The git repository of files for the the ``Helsinki-NLP/opus-mt-es-en`` model.
+    The git repository of files for the the ``facebook/nllb-200-distilled-600M`` model.

 Working With Model IDs
 ^^^^^^^^^^^^^^^^^^^^^^^